abdusabri/bit-docs/content/docs/setup-authentication.md

 Your browser has been opened to visit: http://bitsrc.io/bit-login?redirect_uri=http://localhost:8085...
 ```

-Your browser will automatically open a login page.
+The browser opens to a login page.
 Enter your [bitsrc.io](https://bitsrc.io) account credentials.
-The authentication token will be generated and configured to [bit config](/docs/cli-config.html).
+The authentication token is generated and configured to [bit config](/docs/cli-config.html).

-> **Logging out from Bit**
->
-> To quickly logout from Bit, run the [bit logout](/docs/cli-logout.html) command.

-#### Managing your authentication devices
+#### Manage authenticated devices

-If you used [bit login](/docs/cli-login.html) to authenticate a Bit client with a [Bit](https://bitsrc.io) account, you can see a list of all logged in devices in the [profile settings](https://bitsrc.io/settings).
+To see a list of all logged-in devices, go to [profile settings](https://bitsrc.io/settings).

-Here you can remove tokens, thus forcing Bit clients to re-authenticate themselves with your account.
+You can remove tokens, forcing Bit clients to re-authenticate themselves with your account.

-### Authenticating Bit using SSH key-pair
+### Authenticate Bit using SSH key-pair

-If you know how to generate your SSH key, you can skip the next part and move directly to [authenticate your SSH Key to bitsrc.io](#upload-public-ssh-key-to-bitsrcio).
+If you know how to generate your SSH key, you can skip the next part and move to [authenticate your SSH Key to bitsrc.io](#upload-public-ssh-key-to-bitsrcio).

 #### Generate SSH key for macOS/Linux